MRCIEU/mrcieu.r-universe.dev/README.md

 # with both
 just add mypackage https://github.com/user/repo mybranch mysubdir

+# to remove a package
+just remove mypackage
 ```

 or edit the *packages.json* file in this repository (<https://github.com/MRCIEU/mrcieu.r-universe.dev>).
 Each package requires at least 2 attributes; `"package"` and `"url"`.
 The `"url"` must be a Git repo (it doesn't have to be on GitHub, i.e., it could be on GitLab or other online Git server.
 And the package doesn't even have to be a package under the MRCIEU GitHub account).
 There is an optional attribute `"branch"` which can be specified if required, e.g., obtain the latest GitHub release by specifying `"branch": "*release"`.
 And there is an optional attribute `"subdir"` if the R package source code is in a subdirectory in the repository.
 As an example, the entry for the **TwoSampleMR** package is simply